arachnist/xmpp-rs/xso/src/from_xml_doc.md

 ## Attributes

-The derive macros need to know which XML namespace and name the elements it is supposed have.
-This must be specified via key-value pairs on the type the derive macro is invoked on.
-These are specified as Rust attributes.
+The derive macros need additional information, such as XML namespaces and names to match.
+This must be specified via key-value pairs on the type or fields the derive macro is invoked on.
+These key-value pairs are specified as Rust attributes.
 In order to disambiguate between XML attributes and Rust attributes, we are going to refer to Rust attributes using the term *meta* instead, which is consistent with the Rust language reference calling that syntax construct *meta*.

 All key-value pairs interpreted by these derive macros must be wrapped in a `#[xml( ... )]` *meta*.

+### Struct meta

 The following keys are defined on structs:

 | Key | Value type | Description |
 | --- | --- | --- |